Fethiye, Turkey - Travel

 Security in Fethiye

 Turkey is notoriously safe for tourists.
 The same applies to Fethiye as well.
-The petty crime rate here is quite low, and police patrol the crowded streets to assist if necessary.
+The petty crime rate here is low, and police patrol the crowded streets to assist if necessary.